RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

  * Provide the Docker user ID in the User ID field
  * Provide the email address to connect to the Docker in the Email Id field
  * Enter the Docker password in the Password field
+ * All assigned projects will display in Assign Projects field
+ * Add Repositories Details

  .. image:: /images/updated_img/createDocker.png